lcdb/github-action-testing/README.md

+This repo is a testing ground for GitHub Actions to evaluate it in comparison to the CircleCI setup we're currently using for lcdb-wf.

 Notes on testing:

 - building the envs is a constant ~8mins per env (env and env-r)

 - github cache has a 5 GB limit across all files in the cache.
-The environments as-is are too big (3.8 GB and 4.8 GB for non-r and r respectively)
+The environments as-is are too big (3.8 GB and 4.8 GB for non-r and r respectively).
+So the workaround here is to run conda-pack and cache *that* instead of the full env directories.
-- pulling 800 MB tarball from cache, extracting that into a 3.8 GB env dir and running conda-unpack takes about a minute (circle-ci, which skips the conda-pack, is 2 mins to restore the entire conda env from cache)

 - docker takes 3m30s to pull an image no matter what

 - once envs are created (both packed and in docker containers), the timings are